dylan-chong/a-team-engr101-avc/README.md

         - Wrote code (done)
 - Ben
     - Found out how to SSH into the pi
-    - Reading through avc plan doc and creating todo list
+    - Skimmed through avc plan doc and creating todo list for the Project Plan
 - Daniel
     - Movement in straight line
         - Wrote C++ code (but not tested)